apluslms/aplus-manual/m02_programming_exercises/07_graphics.rst

 for the exercise and creating a PNG file.

-Finally, in ``minipng.Image.write_to_file()`` the result is written to a file which is a base64 encoded PNG file.
-Then Python-grader-utils uses feedback template ``feedback_plot_png.html`` which has the following lines:
+Finally, in ``minipng.Image.write_to_file()`` the result is written to a Base64 encoded PNG file.
+Then Python-grader-utils uses the feedback template ``feedback_plot_png.html`` which has the following lines:

 .. code-block:: html